BlackWasp

 }

-Now that the method has been created, it can be called in the same manner as any other method.
-If you are using a standard console application, the default class will be called Program and will now contain a Main method as well as GetFormattedDate.
-To use the new method, you must first create a new Program object and call its GetFormattedDate function, assigning the result to a variable.
+With the method created, it can be called in the same manner as any other method.
+If you are using a console application, the default class will be named Program and will contain a Main method as well as GetFormattedDate.
+To use the new method, first create a new Program object then call its GetFormattedDate function, assigning the result to a variable.
 This can be controlled within the Main method making the final code as follows:

 static void Main(string[] args)